CivicActions/ssp-toolkit/docs/ssp.md

 ### AT-1: Security Awareness And Training Policy And Procedures

-> The organization:
->   a.
-Develops, documents, and disseminates to [Assignment: organization-defined
-> personnel or roles]:
->     1. A security awareness and training policy that addresses purpose, scope,
-> roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and
->     2. Procedures to facilitate the implementation of the security awareness
-> and training policy and associated security awareness and training controls; and
->   b.
-Reviews and updates the current:
->     1. Security awareness and training policy [Assignment: organization-defined
-> frequency]; and
->     2. Security awareness and training procedures [Assignment: organization-defined
-> frequency].

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.